 Non-EU nationals wanting to work in Spain will need to obtain a residence visa and work permit.
-There are two main types of work permits in Spain, the Cuenta Ajena, for those who have a specific contract with a specific company, and the Cuenta Propia, for those who are self-employed or freelance workers.
+There are two main types of work permits in Spain, the Cuenta Ajena, for those who have an employment contract with a specific company, and the Cuenta Propia, for those who are self-employed or freelance workers.

 The Cuento Ajena work permit application is generally undertaken by the hiring company.
 Once a job has been secured and a contract has been negotiated, the employer will request certain documents from the prospective employee and will submit a work permit application to the Spanish Ministry of Labour on their behalf.

-After the work permit is approved, the employer will send the expat a notification of approval, which should have an official stamp.
-Next, the applicant needs to collect and submit all the documents required to apply for a work and residence visa at their closest Spanish embassy.
+After the work permit is approved, the Spanish government will send the expat a copy of the application, with the official stamp of the office responsible for their permit.
+Next, the applicant needs to collect all the documents required to apply for a work and residence visa, and submit them to their nearest Spanish embassy.
 Expats should keep in mind that many of these documents will need to be translated into Spanish and certified.

-Those moving to Spain as a dependent or non-worker only need to apply for a residence permit, and not a work and residence permit.
+Those moving to Spain as a dependant or non-worker only need apply for a residence permit, and not a work and residence permit.
 This permit is largely linked to the validity of the work permit obtained by the applicant’s working partner.